robcarver17/pysystemtrade/docs/production.md

 ### Cleaning old echo files

-Over time echo files can get... large.
+Over time echo files can get... large (my default position for logging is verbose).
 To avoid this you can run [this linux script](/sysproduction/linux/scripts/truncate_echo_files) which chops them down to the last 20,000 lines (FIX ME ADD TO CRONTAB)

 ## Logging

 Logging in pysystemtrade is done via loggers.
 See the [userguide for more detail](/docs/userguide.md#logging).
+The logging levels are:

+self.log.msg("this is a normal message") self.log.terse("not really used in production code since everything is logged") self.log.warn("this is a warning message means something unexpected") self.log.error("this error message means ") self.log.critical("this critical message will always be printed, and an email will be sent to the user.
+Use this if user action is required")

+The default logger in production code is to the mongo database.
+This method will also try and email the user if a critical message is logged.

 ### Adding logging to your code